MargaridanarSousa/Learn_CMDL/index.md

 ## Learn_CMDL

 Learn_CMDL is a Java implementation of a score-based learning algorithm for Bayesian networks.
 A new proposed scoring function for Bayesian networks called **Complete minimum description length** is implemented.
 The program receives a data set with multivariate categorical observations and outputs the optimal structure, found by the greedy hill climber (GHC).

+The source code is in Learn_CMDL.zip.

 ## Usage